Certification Matters FAQs

 3. State/Territory/Province

 When you select a state, territory, or province in the search tool, the search results will show a “reported location.”
-This location is the most address reported by a doctor’s certifying board (ABMS Member Board).
+This location is the most recent address reported by a doctor’s certifying board (ABMS Member Board).

-Doctors may not provide their updated work location to their certifying board (ABMS Member Board), so what is shown may be out of date.
+Doctors may not always provide their updated work location to their certifying board (ABMS Member Board), so what is shown may be out of date.

-Tip: Since the doctor’s location may be out of date, you can remove the location from your search terms.
-To do this, choose the top line in the pull-down list of locations, labeled “State/Territory/Province,” or choose “Clear Search” to start over.
-You can also try choosing nearby states in case the doctor moved since they reported their address.
+Tip: Since the doctor’s location may be out of date, you can remove the state from your search terms.
+To do this, choose the top line in the pull-down list of locations, labeled “Select State/Territory/Province,” or choose “Clear Search” to start over.
+You can also try choosing nearby states in case the doctor moved since they last reported their address.
 If you are not sure, you may leave this search field blank.

 Attention physicians: If your location is not correct on this website, please send your changes to your ABMS Member Board and ask them to send the update to ABMS.
 Changes may not take effect immediately.